 His interest in the geography of the Book of Mormon was secondary.
 It came as a necessary component for understanding how, where, and when Book of Mormon prophecy was and will be fulfilled.

 The true geographical model must accommodate all prophecies, and explain them.
-For example, the prophesied American New Jerusalem would be a joint effort between the Colonists and American Indians and be established prior to the Book of Mormon came forth.
+For example, the prophesied American New Jerusalem would be a joint effort between the Colonists and American Indians and be established prior to the Book of Mormon coming forth.

 That prophecy precludes a commission by God for Joseph Smith or the LDS Church to do it.
 A key for understanding the true geography must include a correct understanding of the “Spiritual Geography.”
 The Spiritual Geography includes land promises and land prophecies and how and where they were and will be fulfilled.

-The true model is the Western New York Model (presented here) and was confirmed by triangulating the following three data sets:
+The true model is the Western New York Model (presented here) and is confirmed by triangulating the following three data sets:

 - Physical Geography